 Expressions are a powerful addition to Maven Documents.
 You've probably already noticed this term when going through elements reference.
-As you can find there, some of the attributes of those elements have the option to also use Expressions as the attribute value.
+Some parameters have an option to use Expressions as the value.

 There is also a free Jexl Playground that you can explore and play around in.